tangledpuzzle/Scraping-org/airbnb-scraper/README.md

 ## Configuration

 Edit `deepbnb/settings.py` for settings.
-I've created some custom settings which are documented [below](https://github.com/flurryunicorn/airbnb-scraper#settings).
+I've created some custom settings which are documented.
 The rest are documented in https://docs.scrapy.org/en/latest/topics/settings.html.

 ## Example Usage